Nomad-Rob/Docker/Multiple_Containers/README.md

 ### Security

 Docker volumes are more secure than bind mounts as they don’t allow direct access to the host file system.

+## NGINX Configuration

+### What is NGINX?
+NGINX is a popular open-source web server and reverse proxy server.
+It is known for its high performance, stability, and low resource consumption.
+NGINX is widely used to serve web content, manage traffic, and handle load balancing.

+### NGINX Configuration in Docker
+In this project, NGINX is used as a reverse proxy server to route requests to the frontend and backend services.
+The NGINX configuration file is located at `./nginx/nginx.conf` and is mounted into the NGINX container at `/etc/nginx/nginx.conf`.

+### Key Configuration Points
+- **Server Blocks**: The NGINX configuration file contains two server blocks, one for the frontend service and one for the backend service.
+Each server block defines the location of the service and the port it is running on.